autogluon/autogluon/docs/tutorials/course/fairbo.md

 In the plots above, the horizontal line is the fairness constraint, set to DSP ≤ 0.01, and darker dots correspond to later BO iterations.
-Standard BO can get stuck in high-performing yet unfair regions, failing to return a feasible solution.
-It is interesting to note how BO and CBO differently explore the search space.
-CBO is able to focus the exploration over the fair area of the hyperparameter space.
+Standard BO can get stuck in high-performing yet unfair regions, failing to return a well-performing, feasible solution.
+CBO is able to focus the exploration over the fair area of the hyperparameter space, and finds a more accurate fair solution.

 The presented method is model-agnostic and is able to handle any statistical notion of fairness.
 For instance, you can repeat the experiments plugging in a constraint on DEO instead of DSP.